gillib/diagnosticSearch/README.md

     }
 }
 ```
-As of now, there is no support for knowing what's the token's location
+**Notice-** As of now, there is no support for knowing what's the token's location
 with in each document.

 ## Storage
-As of this stage, the storage mechanism is very simple and not scalable.
+As of this time, the storage mechanism is very simple and not scalable.
 When the engine starts, it loads the whole Document Storage and the
 whole Inverted Index Storage to memory.
-That will continue sitting in your machine's memory until you shut the
+That will continue living in your machine's memory until you shut down
-engine down.
+the search engine.

-Each time you index a new document, the whole 2 storage files are
+Each time you index new document, the whole 2 storage files are
 replaced by a new ones containing the documents and the inverted index.
 This obviously isn't efficient and would be one of the first things to
 change if I would continue developing this engine.